 Hotspot Shield Pricing & Deals

-The 45-day money-back guarantee is the most generous we’ve seen from any provider, and it is genuinely ‘no questions asked’ with no hidden restrictions or data cap.
-Simply request a refund from the support team within 45 days of signing up and the money will be returned to your account within 5-10 business days, making the entire process relatively risk-free.
+The 45-day money-back guarantee is the most generous we’ve seen from any provider, and is genuinely ‘no questions asked’ with no hidden restrictions or data cap.
+Simply request a refund from the support team within 45 days of signing up and the money will be returned to your account within 5-10 business days.

 Hotspot Shield offers the usual popular ways to pay, such as all major credit and debit cards, PayPal, Neosurf and Alipay.
 We were a little disappointed to see no option to pay with any forms of cryptocurrency, but hopefully this feature will be introduced in the near future.